-- They are often accessible page-turners.
+- They are usually accessible page-turners.
 Even if you’re not a fan of the genre, they can teach any fiction writer a lot about keeping readers hooked in.

 - They bring us into a world where order and justice are valued.